Logging¶

 Logging is a crucial part of any application.
 It helps developers understand what’s happening inside their application

 by recording events, errors, and other significant activities.
-HARP utilizes Python’s built-in logging
+HARP utilizes Python’s built-in logging module,

-enhanced with structlog
+enhanced with structlog for structured logging.

 Logs are organized based on the Python package hierarchy.
 This means you can set up global logging configurations that apply to the entire application, and then adjust settings for specific packages or components as needed.
 These settings are inherited by any sub-packages, allowing for fine-grained control over log output.